TradingBotX/market-making-bot/README.md

 ## Steps to Start the Bot

+To restrict site access to only the local environment, utilize "localhost:port" in the .env files for both the client and server components, where "port" refers to the specific port numbers you're using.
+If your intention is to access the site remotely, replace "localhost:port" with "your_ip:port" in both .env files, again using the appropriate IP address and port number.
+After these configurations are set, proceed to start the applications.
+This way, you ensure seamless operation whether accessing the applications locally or remotely.

 ### Method 1 : Docker Setup

 Follow these steps to get the project up and running: